FBruzzesi/compclasses/docs/index.md

 Like *dataclasses*, but for composition.

-As the Gang of Four (probably) said:
+!!! quote "Favor object composition over class inheritance"

-> favor object composition over class inheritance.
+    As the Gang of Four (probably) said.

 However when we use composition in Python, we cannot access methods directly from the composed class, and we either re-define these methods from scratch, or access them using chaining.